VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

   For example, `increase(requests_total[1h])` shows the number of requests served over the last hour.

 It is OK to have fractional counters.
 For example, `request_duration_seconds_sum` counter may sum the durations of all the requests.
-Every duration may have a fractional value in seconds, e.g. `0.5` second.
+Every duration may have a fractional value in seconds, e.g. `0.5` of a second.
 So the cumulative sum of all the request durations may be fractional too.

 It is recommended to put `_total`, `_sum` or `_count` suffix to `counter` metric names, so such metrics can be easily differentiated